 The first of these new features is a “Graphene Liner”.
 Graphene is a material that Billabong has been integrating into the liners of their best, high-end wetsuits.
 Historically, Graphene has been used by tech companies for hardware but since Billabong discovered it’s strength and warmth properties, they’ve brought it over to the wetsuit world.

 This black and purple liner is found throughout Billabong’s $400+ wetsuits.
 For the Furnace Absolute X, they’ve stuck it where it really counts, the chest, back and hood.
 These panels provide extra warmth and are pretty darn comfortable too.
 The rest of the suit on the inside looks like it came from Willy Wonka’s factory with a full purple lining.
 There’s nothing mentioned specifically about it in the product details, but it seems like both this graphene liner and the purple lining dry quicker than your average suit.

 Billabong has been tweaking their rubber over the past couple years and for 2020 has a new neoprene formula they’re using for this suit called “Superlight Foam”.
-Superlight foam is actually made partially from “Upcycled” car tires.
+Superlight foam is actually made partially from upcycled car tires.
 This is really interesting as this material is not only eco-friendly but also has a lower level of water absorption, keeping the suit lighter and warmer in the water.
 To be honest, environmentally-friendly rubber doesn’t have the best track record with regards to flexibility but somehow Billabong nailed it with this batch.
 This rubber is as-flexible, if not more so, than the other wetsuits in the $200-300 price range.

 The Final Verdict

-Latest posts by Stefan Endres (see all)
+Latest posts by Stefan (see all)